isicnimbizo/isicnimbizo.github.io/content/apply/stifug.md

     icon: ti-lock
   - question: How many times can I apply in total?
     answer: You can apply each funding cycle (i.e. once per year).
-However preference will be given to isiCNI alumni applying for the first time.
+However preference will be given to Imbizo alumni applying for the first time.
     icon: ti-reload
   - question: How much can I apply for?
     answer: There is no maximum, but, as the funds are limited, we don’t usually give